 Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
-Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
+Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.

 3.1.
-Does your medical school partner with community organizations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-The institution partners with community organizations, but the medical school is not part of that partnership.
+Does your institution partner with community organisations to promote planetary and health?

+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points)

+Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points)

+The institution does not partner with community organisations, but participates in community focused events relating to planetary health.
+(1 point)

 No, there is no such meaningful community partnership.
+(0 points)

-Score explanation: Each year through the TD Environmental Leaders program, the University of Ottawa partners with community organizations to support 3 environmental projects in the National Capital Region focusing on habitat restoration, environmental education or community gardens.
+Score explanation: Up until 2023, through the TD Environmental Leaders program, the University of Ottawa partnered with community organizations to support environmental projects in the National Capital Region focusing on habitat restoration, environmental education or community gardens.
 Students have the opportunity to work in multidisciplinary teams to address an environmental issue of their choice and can apply for up to \$5000 of funding from the school.
+It is unclear if the project will be continued in future years.